 How an IRA Works

 Before we delve deep into the unrelated business income tax, let’s explore how an IRA works.
 Think of an IRA as an investor—not an account.
-Think of it kind of like a person who wants to make you a lot of money.
+Think of it as a person who wants to make you a lot of money.

 Although most people use their IRA to invest in stocks, bonds and mutual funds, your IRA (especially if it’s a self-directed IRA) can invest in many other ways—real estate, precious metals, investments in private companies, energy sources and even a startup that your best friend has dreams of launching.
 These investments will produce income that is paid into the IRA.